Literacy Legacy Fund of Michigan Grant Recipients

 Ele’s Place-Flint~ Funds to purchase grief specific books for lending library with focus on all age groups, and all aspects of grief and healing

-Kingsbury-Oxford Country Day School ~ Received funds to purchase variety of non-fiction materials for research and information gathering related to the curriculum kindergarten through grade 8.
+Kingsbury Country Day School in Oxford ~ Received funds to purchase variety of non-fiction materials for research and information gathering related to the curriculum kindergarten through grade 8.
 The photos below show the “fruits” of the grant purpose in action.

 Morrice Elementary ~ Funds to send 3 educators to attend MAISA MiELA summer institute